yongtuoliu/Crowd-Counting-via-Cross-stage-Refinement-Networks/README.md

   year={2020},
 }
 # Contact
-For any questions with respect to this paper and code, please feel free to drop me an [email](mailto:csmanlyt@mail.scut.edu.cn).
+For any questions with respect to this paper and code, please feel free to contact [Yongtuo Liu](mailto:csmanlyt@mail.scut.edu.cn).